JOIN US! SUNDAY SERVICES @ 9:00AM and 10:30AM

 The Twelve Steps: A Way Out: A Spiritual Process For Heading

-Thursday Nights: 7pm-8:30 pm starting Thursday January 11.
-Jane Marzoni is joining me as a co-facilitator as we work through this life changing workbook.
+Thursday Nights: 7:00pm-8:30pm starting in January.
+Jane Marzoni will join as a co-facilitator as we work through this life changing workbook.

 Thank you for supporting our Romania Flour Mission!
 As a congregation, we were able to collect $3,833.00 in donations for the Romania Flour Project!
 Those funds have been sent to Romania to purchase flour to feed the families throughout the Winter.
 Thank you for your generous support of this amazing mission!